Shtevlogs/RPGMinigames/backlog/refactor/refactor_06_registry_pattern_improvements.md

 ## Description

 Update `MinigameRegistry` to use GDScript types as dictionary keys instead of strings.
-This provides type safety and eliminates string-based lookups. `Character.class_type` should be changed from `String` to a GDScript reference.
+This provides type safety and eliminates string-based lookups. `CharacterBattleEntity.class_type` should be changed from `String` to a GDScript reference.

 **Design Philosophy**: Using types as keys provides compile-time safety and eliminates string matching.
 GDScript types can be used as dictionary keys, making the registry more robust and type-safe.
 This follows the principle of using types over strings wherever possible.